-- 1. Apply: Submit an application before November 16, 2020 to the MOC Department via the online application system.
-The application can be accessed via the Part IV section of the personal page.
+- 1. Apply: Submit an application before November 15, 2021 to the MOC Department via the online application system.
+The application can be accessed via the Part IV section of the Physician Portal.
 Application requirements can be found below. - 2.
 Review Process: ABOG staff will review the application within two weeks.
-During the review period, applicants may be asked for clarification. - 3.
-Report Participants: The applicant will be responsible for submitting a list of participants by December 11, 2020 to ensure processing before the MOC deadline on December 15, 2020.
+During the review period, applicants may be asked for clarification. - Report Participants: The applicant will be responsible for submitting a list of participants by December 11, 2021 to ensure processing before the MOC deadline on December 15, 2021.
 Participants should be submitted within the online application system.